MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 Install an [on-premises data gateway](https://docs.microsoft.com/powerapps/maker/canvas-apps/gateway-management) to transfer data quickly and securely between a canvas app that's built in Power Apps and a data source that isn't in the cloud, such as an on-premises SQL Server database or an on-premises SharePoint site.

 If your organization (tenant) has already configured and successfully connected the on-premises data gateway for Power BI US Government, then the process and configuration your organization executed to enable that will also enable on-premises connectivity for Power Apps.
-However, if you are unable to connect to your tenant, you might need to go through a "whitelisting" process, which will enable this capability for your tenant.
+However, if you are unable to connect to your tenant, you might need to go through a process to add your tenant to an approved list, which will enable this capability for your tenant.
 Should this occur, please open a support ticket to address your needs.
 The support team will follow an established process to address your request.

 ## Power Apps US Government feature limitations